jeffThompson/PhysicalComputing/Week03_Buttons/Demos/05-BasicKeyboardInput.md

 ***

 ### KEYBOARD INPUT
-With our button all set, we first need to create a `keyboard` object in our code.
+With our button all set, we next need to create a `keyboard` object in our code.
 We'll use this to send key presses to our computer.

 ```python
 time.sleep(1)
 keyboard = Keyboard(usb_hid.devices)
 ```

 > 🙋‍♀️ What's that `time.sleep()` command doing there?
-Imagine what happens when you connect your Feather to your computer.
-It comes on super fast, but there may be a slight lag while your computer establishes a USB connection.
+Think about what happens when you connect your Feather to your computer.
+The Feather turns on super fast, but there may be a slight lag while your computer establishes a USB connection.
 If we try to send keyboard commands before that's finished, our code will crash and we won't be able to do anything... bummer!
 Adding a one-second delay allows everything to sync up, so it's really just a safety.
-You might be able to come up with a clever way to wait until the USB connection is set, but this should work too.
+You might be able to come up with a clever way to wait until the USB connection is ready, but this hack should work too.

 Next, we'll read the button's state and trigger the `x` key when it's pressed.
-Remember that, because of the way our button is wired, `fell` means it's pressed.
+Remember that, because of the way our button is wired, `fell` means it's pressed:

 ```python
 while True: